elie-benayoun/slate/source/index.html.md

 Set device mode (call firmware setSystemMode):
 The mode passed as a parameter can be

+* high
+* low
-* booster
+* auto
-* normal
+* night

-Normal mode will just stop the booster mode
+Auto mode will just stop the high mode and the low mode
-About the booster mode , you will have to provide informations in the body about the start time and the end time
+About the night mode , you will have to provide informations in the body about the start time and the end time as well as information about activation
 Your body should in such case have these keys :

 key | value
 ----|------
 startTime | time hh:mm
 endTime | time hh:mm
+activation | if the night mode have to be deactive , off , or activate , on

 The hours should be between 0 and 24 and the minutes should be between 0 and 59